whatwg/web-history/README.md

   > The dream of a new web, based on XHTML+SVG+SMIL+XForms, is just that --
   > a dream.
 It won't come true no matter how many toy implementations
-  > there are...
+  > there are[...]
 The best way to help the Web is to incrementally improve
   > the existing web standards, with compatibility shims provided for IE,
   > so that web content authors can actually deploy new formats
-  > interoperably...
+  > interoperably[...]
 Mozilla is joining with Opera and others to explore
   > the sort of incremental improvements to HTML proposed by us at the
   > workshop.